miquael/REAL/README.md

 # REAL

-An experiment in combining Node.js, React, and A-Frame
+An experiment in combining Node, React, and A-Frame

 REAL: